The PROSPECT Reactor Antineutrino Experiment: Containment vessels

-The bottom Viton seal presented several design challenges.
-A double seal was required to verify leak tightness after the final installation.
-A small passageway to the space between seals allows for leak checking in place without pressurizing the entire vessel.
-A tube extending to the outside of the detector allowed testing of the seal after the entire acrylic assembly was lowered into the aluminum tank and also after the entire detector was shipped from Yale to Oak Ridge.
-A second passageway with tube was added to allow for the possibility of purging the space between seals after the detector was filled with liquid.
-The original design used Viton cords in a radial seal design.
-In practice the tolerances required for such a scheme to work were unobtainable in acrylic.
-The seal was converted to a simple face seal with the vertical compression force provided by a series of tensioned steel cables wrapped around the assembly.
-The o-ring squeeze of the primary inner 3.2~mm diameter Viton cord was determined by a series of 2.4~mm thick PEEK spacers providing a nominal 20\,\% compression.
+The O-ring squeeze of the primary inner 3.2~mm diameter Viton cord was determined by a series of 2.4~mm thick PEEK spacers providing a nominal 20\,\% compression.
 This high value was chosen to allow a margin for the known deviations from flatness of the sealing surfaces.
 The inner Viton 75 cord was a custom fabrication, vulcanized and polished commercially.
-To minimize the total required compression force, the secondary outer seal was made from 6.35~mm diameter neoprene sponge cord, cut at a 45$^\circ$ bias and bonded with super glue.
-This outer seal is only wet by water.
+To minimize the total required compression force, the secondary outer seal was made from 6.35~mm diameter neoprene sponge cord.
+The outer O-ring seal is not exposed to LS, but only to the surrounding water.
 A third back up seal was added in the form of 0.05~m wide marine tape applied to the 2.4~mm gap between walls and base around the entire perimeter of the detector.